-The wealth came from the city’s position at the start of the Silk Road, and Polo described “over a thousand carts loaded with silk” arriving “almost each day”, ready for the journey west out of China.
+The wealth came from the city’s position on the Silk Road, and Polo described “over a thousand carts loaded with silk” arriving “almost each day”, ready for the journey west out of China.
 And it set a precedent in terms of style and grandeur for the Khans, later known as emperors, with Kublai building himself a palace of astonishing proportions, walled on all sides and approached by great marble stairways.

 With the accession of the Ming dynasty, who defeated the Mongols in 1368, the capital temporarily shifted to present-day Nanjing, but Yongle, the second Ming emperor, returned, building around him prototypes of the city’s two greatest monuments – the Imperial Palace and Temple of Heaven.
 It was in Yongle’s reign, too, that the basic city plan took shape, rigidly symmetrical, extending in squares and rectangles from the palace and inner-city grid to the suburbs, much as it is today.

-Subsequent, post-Ming history is dominated by the rise and eventual collapse of the Manchus – the Qing dynasty, northerners who ruled China from Beijing from 1644 to the beginning of the twentieth century.
-The capital was at its most prosperous in the first half of the eighteenth century, the period in which the Qing constructed the legendary Summer Palace – the world’s most extraordinary royal garden, with two hundred pavilions, temples and palaces, and immense artificial lakes and hills – to the north of the city.
+Subsequent, post-Ming history is dominated by the rise and eventual collapse of the Manchus, northerners who ruled China as the Qing dynasty from 1644 to the beginning of the twentieth century.
+Beijing, as the Manchu capital, was at its most prosperous in the first half of the eighteenth century, the period in which the Qing constructed the legendary Summer Palace – the world’s most extraordinary royal garden, with two hundred pavilions, temples and palaces, and immense artificial lakes and hills – to the north of the city.
 With the central Imperial Palace, this was the focus of endowment and the symbol of Chinese wealth and power.
 However, in 1860, the Opium Wars brought British and French troops to the walls of the capital, and the Summer Palace was first looted and then razed to the ground by the British.

 No matter where you look, the place is covered with beggars.
 The homeless and the old, the crippled and the sick with no one to care for them, fall dead on the roads.
 This happens every day.
 And the coaches of the great officials rumble past them continuously.

 The indifference, rooted according to Kang in officials throughout the city, spread from the top down.
 From 1884, using funds meant for the modernization of the nation’s navy, the Empress Dowager Cixi had begun building a new Summer Palace of her own.
-The empress’s project was really the last grand gesture of imperial architecture and patronage – and like its model was also badly burned by foreign troops, in another outbreak of the Opium War in 1900.
+The empress’s project was really the last grand gesture of imperial architecture and patronage – and like its model was also badly burned by foreign troops in the aftermath of the Boxer Rebellion in 1900.
 By this time, with successive waves of occupation by foreign troops, the empire and the imperial capital were near collapse.
 The Manchus abdicated in 1911, leaving the Northern Capital to be ruled by warlords.
-In 1928, it came under the military dictatorship of Chiang Kai-shek’s Guomindang, being seized by the Japanese in 1939, and at the end of World War II, the city was controlled by an alliance of Guomindang troops and American marines.
+In 1928, it came under the military dictatorship of Chiang Kai-shek’s Guomindang, who moved the national capital south to Nanjing.
+Renamed Beiping, Beijing fell into temporary decline, even losing its status as provincial capital to Tianjin.
+It became capital once more after being seized by the Japanese in 1939, and at the end of World War II, the city was controlled by an alliance of Guomindang troops and American marines.

 The Communists took Beijing in January 1949, nine months before Chiang Kai-shek’s flight to Taiwan assured final victory.
-The rebuilding of the capital, and the erasing of symbols of the previous regimes, was an early priority.
-The city that Mao Zedong inherited for the Chinese people was in most ways primitive.
+The rebuilding of the capital was an early priority, since the city that Mao Zedong inherited for the Chinese people was in most ways primitive.
 Imperial laws had banned the building of houses higher than the official buildings and palaces, so virtually nothing was more than one storey high.
-The roads, although straight and uniform, were narrow and congested, and there was scarcely any industry.
-The new plans aimed to reverse all but the city’s sense of ordered planning, with Tian’anmen Square at its heart – and initially, through the early 1950s, their inspiration was Soviet, with an emphasis on heavy industry and a series of poor-quality high-rise housing programmes.
+The new plans aimed to reverse this but retain the city’s sense of ordered planning, with Tian’anmen Square at its heart – unsurprisingly, the communists’ initial inspiration was Soviet, with an emphasis on heavy industry and poor-quality high-rise housing programmes.

-In the zest to be free from the past and create a modern, people’s capital, much of Old Beijing was destroyed, or co-opted: the Temple of Cultivated Wisdom became a wire factory and the Temple of the God of Fire produced electric lightbulbs.
-In the 1940s, there were eight thousand temples and monuments in the city; by the 1960s, there were only around a hundred and fifty.
+In the zest to be free from the past, much of Old Beijing was destroyed, or co-opted: the Temple of Cultivated Wisdom became a wire factory and the Temple of the God of Fire produced electric lightbulbs.
+In the 1940s, there were 8000 temples and monuments in the city; by the 1960s, there were only around 150.
 Even the city walls and gates, relics mostly of the Ming era, were pulled down and their place taken by ring roads and avenues.

 More destruction was to follow during the Cultural Revolution.
-Under Mao’s guidance, Beijing’s students organized themselves into a political militia – the Red Guards, who were sent out to destroy the Four Olds: old ideas, old culture, old customs and old habits.
-They attacked anything redolent of capitalism, the West or the Soviet Union; few of the capital’s remaining ancient buildings escaped destruction.
-Things improved with the death of Mao and the accession of pragmatic Deng Xiaoping and his fellow moderates, who embraced capitalism, though not, as shown by the massacre at Tian’anmen Square and the surrounding events of 1989, freedom (see Dissent in Tian’anmen Square).
+Under Mao’s guidance, Beijing’s students organized themselves into a political militia – the Red Guards – who were set loose to erase symbols of previous regimes, capitalism and the Soviet Union; few of the capital’s remaining ancient buildings escaped desecration.
+Things improved with the death of Mao and the accession of pragmatic Deng Xiaoping and his fellow moderates, who embraced capitalism – though not, as shown by the massacre at Tian’anmen Square and the surrounding events of 1989, freedom.

 In 2008 Beijing succeeded in putting on a spectacular, if politicized, Olympic Games.
-This was the city’s grand coming out party, and no expense was spared to show that it, and the country as a whole, could hold its own on the world stage.
-To prepare for its big moment, the city’s infrastructure was vastly upgraded, and the process continues today.
-In the past few years, six new subway lines have opened, along with a new airport terminal and a light-rail system.
-Some US$12 billion has been spent on green projects, including a 125-kilometre tree belt around the city to curb the winter sandstorms that rage in from the Gobi desert, the adoption of strict European vehicle-emission standards, and the relocation of polluting factories to the suburbs.
-Parks and verges have been prettified, fetid canals cleaned, and public facilities are better than anywhere else in China – the public toilets just west of Tian’anmen Square are the most expensive in the country, costing more than a million yuan.
-Historic sites have been opened, renovated, or, it sometimes appears, invented.
-With lots of money washing around for prestige projects, and no geographical constraints or old city to preserve, Beijing has become an architect’s playground: Paul Andreu’s National Centre for the Performing Arts (nicknamed the “Egg”) and Rem Koolhaas’s double-z shaped CCTV tower (‘the Twisted Donut’) have joined Herzog and DeMeuron’s “Bird’s nest” Olympic Stadium as the latest in weird-looking, statement architecture.
+This was the city’s grand coming out party, and no expense was spared to show that the capital – and China – could hold its own on the world stage.
+The city’s infrastructure was vastly upgraded, a process which continues today: in the past few years, six new subway lines have opened, along with a new airport terminal and a light-rail system.
+Some US$12bn has been spent on greening projects, including a 125km tree belt around the city to curb the winter sandstorms that rage in from the Gobi desert.
+Parks and verges have been prettified, fetid canals cleaned, and public facilities are better than anywhere else in China.
+Historic sites have also been renovated – or, it sometimes appears, invented.